|

 Decorating During Advent

 This year I want to do an advent candle countdown.
 Starting four weeks before Christmas a candle is lit each Sunday.
 The final and fifth candle is lit on Christmas.
-We also do a daily countdown to Christmas Calendar.
-We have one that is cloth and magnetic that can be used year after year, but a Trader Joe’s chocolate one would probably be welcome too.
-Here are some thoughts I had while celebrating Christmas last year.
+We also do a daily Countdown to Christmas Calendar.
+We use these wooden blocks from Good Kind.
+Every evening at the dinner table we turn a block, read a devotional, and then eat a chocolate from our Trader Joe’s countdown calendar.
+Every evening we use Here are some thoughts I had while celebrating Christmas last year.

 The Tree in Advent